-The Bakuriani region is a touristic place of interest in Georgia and one of the most famous ski mountain resorts of the country.
-Its location at the crossing of geographic zones, diverse flora and fauna and conformation make Bakuriani an attractive place for active rest and ecological tourism.
+Bakuriani is a touristic place and one of the most famous ski resorts in Georgia.
+Its location at the crossing of geographic zones, diverse flora and fauna and conformation make Bakuriani ski resort an attractive place for active rest and ecological tourism.

 Bakuriani is a well-known climatic and balneotherapeutic resort of Georgia.
 There are healing mineral sources and botanic garden of the Georgian Academy of Sciences.

 The summer is rather cool (air temperature does not exceed 15°С in July-August) there, but winter is mild, snowy and sunny (up to - 7°С in January).

 Beginning from the 19th century, Bakuriani became a place of rest for the Russian tsar’s family, which fact is confirmed by an imperial palace in its surrounding countryside.
 In 70-80-s of the XX century Bakuriani was one of the bases for training of ski mountaineering Olympic national team of the Soviet Union, where many famous Soviet skiers were training, it also various slalom, bobsleigh, biathlon and skiflying sporting events were held.

 Today Bakuriani is a comfortable alpine resort with a developed touristic infrastructure, where amateurs of ski mountaineering and snowboarding are gathering from November till March.